nuigroup/ccv2/README.md

 We recommend using VS2010 to compile.
 The following solutions are provided:

   - Community Core (Compiles main server)
-  - CV Module Library (Compiles associated CV modules *depends on core*)
+  - CV Module Library (Compiles associated CV modules *depends on framework libs*)

 Changelog
 ------------